-22. Jan: The diachronic aspect of ON myth.
-Discussion and comparison of the "-gonies" (structure and motifs) and focus on the role of bodies and body parts in them.
+22. Jan: Discussion and comparison of the "-gonies" (structure and motifs) and focus on the role of bodies and body parts in them.

-Reading for next: Gylfaginning and Skáldskaparmál (description of individual gods and a selection of aitiological myths where gods lose or transform body parts); Gylfaginning - description of the cosmos and Ragnarök, Grímnismál, Vafþrúðnismál
+Reading for next: Gylfaginning and Skáldskaparmál (description of individual gods and a selection of aitiological myths where gods lose or transform body parts) Homework: Bring a spreadsheet/mind map of gods and associated body parts